This grilled barramundi is an easy summer recipe. With fresh spring radishes and a tasty, peppery radish top pesto.

 If you’ve never cooked with radish tops, you’re missing out.
 But don’t worry, because we’re using a whooooole bunch of radishes root-to-tip in this recipe.

 The radishes themselves get grilled up with some thyme and olive oil ( <— also hi, hello, WE NEED TO TALK ABOUT HOW AMAZING THESE ARE).
-Then we toss the leafy tops into a food processor with a bit of garlic, cheese, and oil, and BAM!
+Then we toss the leafy tops into a food processor (this one is my favorite!) with a bit of garlic, cheese, and oil, and BAM!
 A tasty, slightly mellow, slightly peppery, food-waste-reducing pesto sauce for our grilled barramundi.